damianhakert/damianhakert.github.io/source/_posts/2015-12-10-getting-started-with-gitlab-and-gitlab-ci.markdown

 become one of GitLab's key features.
 Back then, it was a separate application that talked to GitLab via web hooks.
 Now, starting from GitLab 8.0, GitLab CI has been [fully integrated with GitLab itself][8-post].
-No more need to setup and maintain another application, which means less work for your Ops team.
+No more need to setup and maintain another application, which means less work for you or your Ops team.

+GitLab CI is enabled by default on new projects, so you can start using its features right away.
+All you need is a file called `.gitlab-ci.yml` (where you describe how the build should run) placed in the root directory of your git project, and a configured Runner to perform the actual build.

-The statuses for each build are exposed in the GitLab UI.
-You can see whether a build succeeded, failed, canceled or skipped within a single Merge Request or commit, or at the Merge Requests and commits pages.
+The statuses for each build are exposed in the GitLab UI and you can see whether a build succeeded, failed, canceled or skipped within a single Merge Request or commit, or at the Merge Requests and commits pages.

-Read more about GitLab CI at its [official webpage][ci-page].
+Each project comes with a Builds page where you can follow the output of each build, see the commit that introduced it and other relevant information.

+There is one last component without which, most of the features above wouldn't have been possible.
+It does all the heavy work by performing the actual builds.

+Enter GitLab Runner.

 ## GitLab Runner

+GitLab Runner is the missing piece that leverages the power of GitLab CI.
+A Runner is responsible for the actual build and can be attached to one or many projects.
+It talks to the GitLab CI API, reads `.gitlab-ci.yml` and follows the steps defined in that file.

+GitLab Runner is:

+- open source
-- multi-platform
+- multi-platform (Linux, OSX, Windows, *BSD, Docker)
 - easy to install
 - no other dependencies
-- can use docker
+- can use Docker or your Shell as the build environment

-Roadmap

-## How GitLab CI works

-Three key components:

-- GitLab
-- GitLab Ci
-- GitLab Runner

-Explore:

-- .gitlab-ci.yml
-- jobs vs builds
+If your tests rely on several components, you can split them up to multiple jobs that run in parallel, minimizing the time a build is run.

 ## What the future holds